Modern EMT Training Prepares Navy Corpsmen for Expeditionary Medical Response

 |0

-This work, Modern EMT Training Prepares Navy Corpsmen for Expeditionary Medical Response, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Modern EMT Training Prepares Navy Corpsmen for Expeditionary Medical Response, by LCDR Brandi Gibson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.